 Steven C. Hayes: Early life and education

 Steven C. Hayes grew up in Southern California, seeking his first baccalaureate degree in the 1960s from Loyola Marymount University.
 Over the course of his studies, he found himself gravitating toward behavior therapy, drawn by the possibility of directly positively impacting one’s emotions.
-He did his clinical doctoral program at West Virginia University, establishing the Department of psychology as one of the most prominent centers for behavioral analysis in the country over the course of his education and dissertation.
+Hayes did his clinical doctoral program at West Virginia University, establishing the Department of psychology as one of the most prominent centers for behavioral analysis in the country over the course of his education and dissertation.
+Today, Hayes continues to run programs in the behavioral science space.
+His ACT program for behavior analysts is especially worthwhile if you are a foundation professor, work in behavior analysis, or want to learn more about behavioral and cognitive processes.

 Career and contributions to psychology: What did Hayes do?